TY-Jeong/VacHopPy/README.md

  2. Multi-path issue.

- As an example for the multi-path issue, below is a snapshot at step 246, showing that two sequential hopping, 19(purple) ➔ 25(green) and 25(green) ➔ 1(yellow), take place during one step.
+ As an example of the multi-path issue, below is a snapshot at step 246, showing that two sequential hopping, 19(purple) ➔ 25(green) and 25(green) ➔ 1(yellow), take place during one step.
 However, since VacHopPy determines the displacement of vacancy in step-wise manner, the code interprets the vacancy as moving directly 19(pulple) ➔ 1(yellow).

 <div align=center>
 <p>